letsencrypt/acme-spec/draft-barnes-acme.md

 * DVSNI: The validation TLS request uses the account key pair as the server's key pair.
-* DNS: The MAC covers the account key, and the MAC key is derived from an ECDH public key signed with the accont private key.
+* DNS: The MAC covers the account key, and the MAC key is derived from an ECDH public key signed with the account private key.
 * Proof of possession of a prior key: The signature by the prior key covers the account public key.